Josep Samsó Elías

-His initial entrance into his Mataró parish was not well-received with most of the parishioners taking a disliking to him due to the fact that his much-loved predecessor had retired leaving the parish with an uncertain future without his care.
+His initial entrance into his Mataró parish was not well-received with most of the parishioners taking a disliking to him because his much-loved predecessor had retired leaving the parish with an uncertain future without his care.
 But Samsó managed to win over the parishioners who respected his work and lauded his holiness.

 His murder prompted calls for him to be beatified with some having taken the view that there would be disbelief that he could be beatified if he had not died in hatred of the faith.
 The process was launched in the late 1950s and he was titled as a Servant of God.
-But Pope Paul VI closed all processes stemming from the civil war in 1964 on the basis that greater investigation was needed to determine which priests and religious died in hatred of their faith.
-Pope John Paul II reactivated all processes later on and the cause for Samsó continued until Pope Benedict XVI approved for him to be beatified; the then-Archbishop Angelo Amato presided over the beatification in Barcelona in 2010.
+But Pope Paul VI closed all processes stemming from the civil war in 1964 because greater investigation was needed to determine which priests and religious died in hatred of their faith.
+Pope John Paul II reactivated all processes later on.
+The cause for Samsó continued until Pope Benedict XVI approved for him to be beatified; the then-Archbishop Angelo Amato presided over the beatification in Barcelona in 2010.